Ivan Huljić

-Ivan Huljić (born 17 January 1988) is a Croatian composer and songwriter.
-He first emerged as a songwriter in 2006 with the song "Zadnja epizoda" for the popular Croatian band Magazin.
-He has since written songs for Croatian pop singers, including Doris Dragović, Domenica, Damir Kedžo, Joško Čagalj Jole and Lorena.
-In addition to the lyrics, Ivan Huljić has also served as the composer and producer for several songs.
-Huljić has received numerous awards for his music and songwriting work, including Best Song at the Split Festival for "Mi protiv nas".
-In addition to his songwriting work, Huljić also served as a keyboard player for the band Magazin.
+Ivan Huljić (born 17 January 1988) is a Croatian composer, songwriter, guitarist, singer, producer and lawyer from the region of Dalmatia.
+He first emerged as a songwriter in 2006 with the song "Zadnja epizoda" (English: "Last Episode") for the famous pop band Magazin from Split.
+He also served as Magazin's keyboard player from 2006 to 2010.
+He has since written songs for numerous Croatian pop singers, including Danijela Martinović, Doris Dragović, Domenica, Damir Kedžo, Joško Čagalj Jole, Marino Jakobić, Petar Dragojević, Jelena Rozga and Lorena.
+In addition to lyrics, Ivan Huljić has also served as the composer and producer for several songs.
 In 2022, he served as the creative director for the Fusion World Music Festival held for the first time in Split.
+In 2025, he wrote Magazin's English-language entry "AaAaA" for Dora, the song competition to choose Croatia's 2025 Eurovision Song Contest entry.

+Although reluctant to speak about his private life, in 2010, media connected Huljić to supermodel Ana Goreta.
+As of 2024, it was made known to the public that he is in a relationship with singer Jelena Rozga.
+Huljić has received numerous awards for his music and songwriting work, including Best Song at the Split Festival for "Mi protiv nas" (English: "We Against Us").
+Huljić is also the procurer of Tonika Records, a record label established in 2005.

 Early years

 Ivan Huljić was born on 17 January 1988 in Split, Croatia, to father Tonči Huljić, a musician, producer and composer and Vjekoslava Huljić, a lyricist, songwriter and writer.
 He has an older sister, pop singer and performer Hana Huljić.
 Huljić first started playing keyboards, when he was 9 years old.
-He finished high school at the private gymnasium Kraljica Jelena where he finalized all the exams related to music school.
-Already in high school, Huljić was convinced to serve as the keyboard player with Magazin by his father, although he was initially reluctant to take on such a role.
-Huljić finished law studies at the University of Split.
+He finished high school at the private gymnasium Kraljica Jelena (English: "Queen Jelena") where he finalized all exams related to music school.
+Already in high school, Huljić was convinced to serve as the keyboard player of Magazin by his father, although he was initially reluctant to take on such a role.
+Huljić finished law studies at the University of Splitbut never worked in his field, although he also shared how he has his knowledge on hold.

+The fable Čampro his mother wrote where he and his sister were the main characters was put on stage and performed in 1996 at the Split Puppet Theatre.